rahul-MyGit/magical-arena/Readme.md

         `$ npm run test`

-    3. To run the program,
+    3. To compile and run the program,

         `$ tsc -b`
         `node dist/index.js`

+## Features included are

+    1. You can View All Players in Arena
+    2. You can Add Players into Arena
+    3. You can delete Existing Players in Arena
+    4. You can start the WAR (After having minimum 2 players inside Arena).
+    5. You can Exit the arena

 Follow the CLI to interact with the arena.